 ~ from MobyGames

 While it plays very well for a budget title, with some impressive-for-the-time cinematic cutscenes, the levels show a marked downgrade compared to SEGA's bullet-filled outing.
 Levels are rendered in 2.5D with not a single polygon in sight.
 This doesn't stop the levels from showing the occasional spark of ingenuity and creativity so the aging visuals are not too bad.
-The enemies (and innocents) on the other have are very blocky 2D sprites.
-While they allow for enough memory for their dead bodies to remain on-screen and not disappear, they also the game look uglier.
+The enemies (and innocents) on the other hand are very blocky 2D sprites.
+While they allow for enough memory for their dead bodies to remain on-screen and not disappear, they also make the game look uglier.
 It might not be too much of an issue if it didn't affect the gameplay.
-It is often hard to distinguish between what people you can and can't shoot - especially in the distance - and when they pop up right in front of you, it's a huge pixelated mess.
-Both this and Virtua Cop's PC port came out in 1996 so more could've been done if they had the means and desire to do so, but this decision remains the game's biggest flaw.
+It is often hard to distinguish between what people you can and can't shoot - especially from a distance - and when they pop up right in front of you, it's a huge pixelated mess.
+Both this and Virtua Cop's PC port came out in 1996 so more could've been done if they had the means or desire to do so, but this decision remains the game's biggest flaw.

 That being said, A.D.
-Cop was one of the better arcade shooters out there on PCs.
+Cop was one of the better arcade shooters out there on PCs at the time.
 You could even make the argument that the statement holds true today.
 If you fancy a quick game of gunplay, then this comes heartily recommended.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses DOSBox to bring the game to modern systems.
 Tested on and Windows 10.

 File Size: 201 Mb.
 Install Size: 401 Mb.
 Need help?
 Consult the Collection Chamber FAQ

 A.D.
 Cop is © Electronic Music and Animated Graphics Co.
 Ltd

 Review, Cover Design and Installer created by me